Conciergerie-Iskills/public-api/README.md

   * `10` MOVE_TO_OTHER_ROOT: Calls to this API for this user must be placed to another root.
   * `11` SSO_ERROR: Some error occured while trying to authenticate the user through SSO.
 * `notifications` Number of unread notifications for the user.
+* `pageInformation` When applicable, the page information.
+Only returned for endpoints that accept a `pageData` parameter.
+  * `firstElementIndex` The offset of the first element.
+The first element of a set is at the index 0.
+  * `numberOfElements` The number of elements returned.
+  * `totalNumberOfElements` The total number of elements in this set.
 * `generatedTime` Server timestamp for the user.
 * `data` Data returned by the endpoint.